-You can place a disk on each bar to indicate an additional item of data.
-This is done with the disk height statement.
-The disk height statement's syntax is similar to that of the height statement, but it is preceded by the word "disk."
+With the disk height statement, you can place a disk on each bar to indicate an additional item of data.
+The syntax of the disk height statement is similar to that of the height statement, but it is preceded by the word disk.
 For a disk to be displayed, there must be a clause specifying the column to be mapped to the disk.
-Other clauses are optional; if these are omitted, the height statement's defaults are used.
+Other clauses are optional; if you omit these, the height statement's defaults are used.